AdobeDocs/campaign.en/help/v8/start/connect.md

 :speech_balloon: As a Managed Cloud Services user, [contact Adobe](support.md#support) to configure LDAP integration with Campaign.

-## Web access
+## Web access{#web-access}

-Certain parts of the application can be accessed via a simple web browser using an HTML user interface: reporting, delivery approval, instance monitoring, and more.
+Certain parts of the application can be accessed via a simple web browser using an HTML user interface: Campaign dashboard, Cube reporting, instance monitoring, and more.

+:arrow_upper_right: Learn more about Web access in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/starting-with-adobe-campaign/campaign-workspace/adobe-campaign-workspace.html?lang=en#console-and-web-access)

+Web access is also used to in the validation process: operators can click on the approval request email and connect to Campaign through their web browser to validate or reject a delivery content or budget.

+:arrow_upper_right: Learn how to set up and manage approvals in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/orchestrating-campaigns/orchestrate-campaigns/marketing-campaign-approval.html?lang=en#orchestrating-campaigns)